TopScrech/LaunchAtLogin/readme.md

 ## Note

+> [!WARNING]
-The [Mac App Store guidelines](https://developer.apple.com/app-store/review/guidelines) require “launch at login” functionality to be enabled in response to a user action.
+> The [Mac App Store guidelines](https://developer.apple.com/app-store/review/guidelines) require “launch at login” functionality to be enabled in response to a user action.
 Your app will be rejected if you set the state to true by default

 ## FAQ